 Welcome to the Exec CTF challenge!
 Can you break out of a custom-built Python jail and successfully

-use exec()
+use exec()?

-statement inside a compiled code object.
+The flag is hidden in a print statement inside a compiled code object.
 This is

 provided to you in a variable named code